HOUSTON DEPORTATION ATTORNEYS

 Again, denaturalization and deportation of U.S. citizens is rare (and it cannot happen to people with birthright citizenship), but it can occur if someone falsifies or hides facts on immigration applications, refuses to testify before congress, or holds membership in a subversive group.

 If a person is naturalized because he or she served in the U.S. military but is later dishonorably discharged from the military, he or she can be denaturalized and deported as well.

 How Will I Know if I have a Deportation Order?

 If you have been to immigration court, you may have a deportation order; the judge in your case will let you know.
 If you have not been to immigration court, you may want to speak with an attorney who can check for you; otherwise, you have to interact with the immigration court or U.S. Customs and Immigration Services.

 Expedited removal is a process by which immigration officers can deport noncitizens who are undocumented, or those who have committed fraud or misrepresented facts on an immigration application.

 Immigration officials often use expedited removal to deport people who arrive at the U.S. border without the proper authorization to enter the United States, as well as people who remain within 100 miles of the Mexican or Canadian border and are apprehended within two weeks of arrival in the U.S. without documentation.

 Expedited removal allows for people to be deported from the United States without the due process protections that most other people get, including the right to consult with an attorney or to have a judge hear the case.

 Are You Facing Deportation?

-If you’re facing deportation – or if you’re not sure whether there’s a deportation order in place for you – it’s probably a good idea to speak with an attorney.
+If you’re facing deportation – or if you’re not sure whether there’s a deportation order in place for you – it’s probably a good idea to speak with one of our Houston attorneys.
 Call us today to set up a free, one-hour consultation so we can get you the help you need.